Updated: Oct 21

 Agriculture movements like plant-based protein and agtech

-But as with any investment options, always make sure to look towards the future!
+But as with any investment option, always make sure to look towards the future!
 Here are some near-future trends that you can also monitor:

 Carbon Capture Storage (CCS), C02 compression, and transport